Frequently Asked Questions

 Once we have received your cleared funds into our British Pound account and have converted them, we will make the payment immediately to the account you have nominated.
 Your funds will generally appear in your account the following day.
-Funds usually take 3 business days to clear into our British Pound account using internet banking (BACS) or 1 business day using CHAPS (UK Same Day Payment).
+Funds clear overnight into our British Pound account.
 Please note that failure to provide ID will delay the payment until the ID is received and approved.

 How long will it take to transfer funds from Australia to the UK?

 As soon as we have received your cleared funds in one of our Australian accounts, we can convert to British Pounds and deposit to your nominated account.
-However, due to the slower bank clearing times in the UK, you are looking at another 2 to 3 business days before the funds are cleared in your account.
+Funds clear same day within the UK.
 This is dependent on your bank rather than on Tranzfers.

 What are the fees for Tranzfers?
 Are there any hidden charges or receiving bank charges?